 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

-BEST TIME TO VISIT SAN FRANCISCO, CA
+BEST TIME TO VISIT SAN FRANCISCO, CALIFORNIA

 In our humble opinion, the best time to visit San Francisco is from September to November.
 Unlike many other places in the US, the fall season offers some of the city’s warmest and most pleasant temperatures.
 Unless there’s a massive heatwave in effect, summer temps usually hover in the 60’s and 70’s.
 The other benefit of traveling during these months is that there will be fewer crowds than in the summertime.